 Location of Discovery

 Upon discovering the fossil, Mr. Striegel originally thought he had found a fern fossil.
-The discovery happened on land owned by FedEx, which is near the Pittsburgh Internation Airport in Moon Township.
+The discovery occurred on land owned by FedEx near the Pittsburgh International Airport in Moon Township.
 Thus, the genus was named Fedexia for FedEx, and the species is striegeli for the discoverer.

 Fedexia striegeli at Carnegie Museum